Haines City High School: History

-The first settlers arrived in Haines City in 1881.
-Two years later, they built the first school on East Hinson Avenue where the former City Hall building was located.
+The first settlers arrived in Haines City in 1881; two years later, they built the town's first school on East Hinson Avenue.
 The two-story wooden structure had a school enrollment of nine students.
 In 1918, a yellow brick elementary school for grades one through eight was built.
-Any student wishing a high school education had to attend classes in Lakeland, located 25 miles away from Haines City.
-Clay Cut was the original name of this quaint little town.
-In 1883, when trains would pass through this Central Florida area, they were lost from sight because of the railroad tracks that were built so deep in the clay.
-Later, when an officer with the South Florida Railroad named Colonel Henry Haines brought about the building of the town's train station, he was honored with the city being named after him.
-Thus, Haines City was born.
+Any student desiring a high school education had to attend classes in Lakeland, located 25 miles away.